 Reverse Retirement: Find Out Why So Many Retirees Are Going Back to Work

-The exact percentages of people that are finding work after retirement depends on income levels.
+The exact percentage of people that are finding work after retirement depends on income levels.
 The highest reverse retirement rates are in both the highest and the lowest income groups.

 - Nearly 35% of the lowest group reverse their retirement.
 Same for the highest tier.